-- 1 Proc.
+1 Proc.
 Aristotel.
 Soc., vol. x, p.
+24.

-24. - 2 Ibid., p.
+2 Ibid., p.
 16. The expression is perhaps a little ambiguous.
-It means descriptive properties merely, not active ones, i.e. capacities for produc physical effects.
-Ibid., pp. 25, 27.
+It means descriptive properties merely, not active ones, i.e. capacities for producing physical effects.
+3 Ibid., pp. 25, 27.

 Elsewhere Mr. Alexander suggests another rendering of the facts, which might seem at first to relieve the situation.
-This is in terms of the theory that the "real," which he now definitely distinguishes from the "objective," is the outcome of social intercourse.
-3 From this standpoint a first corollary might be that the " real order," which furnishes our standard, is constituted by those objects which are capable of being repeated in the experiences of a number of men, in distinction from the private objects open only to the individual; an error, on the other hand, being definable as " something believed by one which is disbelieved by the collective."
-1 This is, of course, a possible, though not to my mind a convincing, hypothesis.
-But at least it is one that other types of philosophy have a more obvious right to resort to than has Mr. Alexander.
+This is in terms of the theory that the "real," which he now definitely distinguishes from the "objective," is the outcome of social intercourse.3 From this standpoint a first corollary

-- 1 Proc.
-Aristotel.
-Soc., vol. x, p.
-26. 2 Ibid., p.
-27. - 8 Mind (N.S.), vol. xxii, pp. 16 f.
+8 Mind (N.S.), vol. xxii, pp. 16 f.